Freddy-94/Semantic-text-search/README.md

 2.  generate_embeddings  -> To generate embeddings for the given text using Sentence Transformers
 3.  near_neigh   -> Function that implements nearest_neighbor search

+The main program is 'nearest_neighbor.py', and it's run simply by writing nearest_neighbor.py in the console.